wcfrobert/ezanchor/README.md

 $$d_i = y_{pivot} - y_i$$

 2.)
-Overturning moment due to seismic force (see section above for required load combination factors). ($CG_z$ is equipment center of mass above ground).
+Calculate overturning moment due to seismic force (see section above for required load combination factors). ($CG_z$ is equipment center of mass above ground).

 $$M_{ot} = F_p \times CG_z$$

 3.)
-Resisting moment from equipment self weight (see section above for required load combination factors): ($y_{cog}$ is y-coordinate of equipment center of mass).
+Calculate resisting moment from equipment self weight (see section above for required load combination factors): ($y_{cog}$ is y-coordinate of equipment center of mass).

 $$M_r = W_p \times (y_{pivot} - y_{cog}) $$

 4.)
-The net moment creating tension is equal to the following.
-If negative, seismic force is small enough for the equipment to remain stable without any anchorage.
+Calculate net moment.
+If negative, seismic force is small enough for the equipment to remain stable without any anchorage (i.e. T = 0)

 $$M_{net} = M_{ot} - M_r$$

 5.)
-Note anchor is index i, i+1, ...
+Anchors are indexed i, i+1, ...
 N-1, N. Where i is the anchor closest to pivot, and N is anchor furthest from pivot.
-The tension demand in the anchor furthest from pivot is equal to the following.
+The tension demand in the anchor furthest from pivot is equal to the following (from moment equilibrium about pivot):

 $$T_{max} = T_{N} = \frac{M_{net}}{\sum d_i^2 /d_N}$$